2016 United States House of Representatives elections in Iowa

 The 2016 United States House of Representatives elections in Iowa were held on November 8, 2016, to elect the four U.S. representatives from the state of Iowa, one from each of the state's four congressional districts.
 The elections coincided with the 2016 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
 The primaries were held on June 7.

 District 1

-Republican Rod Blum won this seat in 2014, following Democrat Bruce Braley's decision to run for Senate.
+Incumbent Republican Rod Blum, who had represented the district since 2015, ran for re-election.
+He was elected with 51% of the vote in 2014.
+The district had a PVI of D+5.